WenzyWong/bacNeo/README.md

 conda activate bacNeo
 ```

-It is recommended to add the path of cloned repository into your `${PATH}` variable through:
+It is recommended to add the `./bin` path of cloned repository into your `${PATH}` variable through:

 ```
-export PATH=$PATH:/place/of/bacNeo-2.0
+export PATH=$PATH:/place/of/bacNeo-2.0/bin
 ```

 You could test `bacNeo-2.0` through running:

 ```
-bacc -h
+bacNeo2 -h
 ```

 Additionally, if you want to run `bacp`, you need to manually install [netMHCpan-4.1](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/), which is not incorporated in conda.
 Click `Downloads`, and choose `Version 4.1b` - `Linux`.
 After filling in and submitting the form, you could download and install it to successfully run `bacp`.